General Surgery procedures

 What are haemorrhoids?

-Haemorrhoids, which are also known as “piles”, are swollen blood vessels that form in the anus and rectum.
+Haemorrhoids, also known as “piles,” are swollen blood vessels that form in your anus and rectum.
 They are sometimes described as the varicose veins of the anus and rectum and are very common.
-Nearly half of us will be affected by haemorrhoids at some point during our lives.
+Nearly half of us will experience haemorrhoids at some point in our lives.
+Many of us can manage symptoms by paying attention to diet or using topical treatments when symptoms are minor.
+For small internal haemorrhoids, banding can be an effective treatment.
+For larger haemorrhoids, or where simpler treatments have not worked, a Haemorrhoidal Artery Ligation Operation (HALO) may be recommended.

-Before HALO surgery, an enema is usually given an hour or so before the operation to clear the lower part of the bowel.
-The operation is usually performed under a general anaesthetic.
-During the operation the blood vessels feeding the haemorrhoids are identified using a special ultrasound probe.
+You will usually be given an enema about an hour before the HALO operation to clear the lower part of your bowel.
+The operation is performed under general anaesthetic.
+During the procedure, the blood vessels feeding the haemorrhoids are identified using a special ultrasound probe.
 These vessels are then sutured to cut off the blood flow to the haemorrhoid.
-Usually, 3-4 vessels are found and the second part of the operation involves treating the prolapsing element of the haemorrhoid.
-Any areas of haemorrhoidal prolapse are identified, and sutures used to hold them up.
-This part of the operation is known as the Recto-Anal Repair (RAR).
-The whole operation (HALO-RAR) takes around 45 minutes to complete.
-External skin tags, if present, are not routinely removed but many do shrink in size after the HALO-RAR surgery.
+Typically, 3–4 vessels are found.

 GWS Face